Starburst Galaxy

 The Data maintenance pane has the following levels:

-• Top level, which shows a list of catalogs that include at least one maintenance task.
+• Top: Shows a list of catalogs that include at least one maintenance task.

-To schedule a data maintenance task, click Create maintenance task in the top, catalog, or schema levels.
+To create a data maintenance job, click Create maintenance task in the top, catalog, or schema details levels.

 Provide the following information in the Configure data maintenance dialog: